When doing research, it is important to find information that is reliable and appropriate for your assignment.

 Examples:

-Appearance: Generally printed on newsprint in black ink.
+PRINT - Generally printed on newsprint in black ink, with color pictures.

 Audience: Written for the general public.